neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/search.md

-# Search in Werkbank
+# Search for Use Cases, Component or Folders

-Werkbank provides a search feature in the navigation panel, making it easy to find specific Use Cases, Components, or Folders (WerkbankNodes) within your WerkbankSections.
-It does more than a simple text search and keeps the familiar tree structure—only hiding nodes that do not match your query.
-The search is designed to be flexible and extensible, so you can quickly find what you are looking for—even in large projects.
+Werkbank provides a search feature in the navigation panel, helping to find specific Use Cases, Components, or Folders ([WerkbankNode](../werkbank/WerkbankNode-class.html)'s) within your [WerkbankSections](../werkbank/WerkbankSections-class.html).
+It does more than a simple text search and keeps the familiar tree structure, only hiding nodes that do not match your query.
+The search is designed to be flexible and extensible.

 ## How Search Works